BingLiang666/CS514-Homework7-BingLiang/README.md

 ## Running in Terminal

 Step1.
+Copy HTTPS URL of the Github repo.

+Step2.
+Open IntelliJ File -> New -> Project From Version Control -> paste the URL you just copied in the URL blanket -> Click Clone

-Go to the directory where the jar file locates.
+Step3.
+Once this repo has been cloned successfully, open terminal and go to the directory where the jar file locates.

         cd ~/.../CS514-Homework7-BingLiang/target
-Step2.
+Step4.
 Run the jar file.

+Step5.
+Follow the prompts to play with it :)

        java -jar homework7-CS514-1.0-SNAPSHOT.jar
 Tips: Use Maven to create jar for the first time?
-1) Since there are 2 external packages(i.e. "json-simple-1.1.1.jar" and "sqlite-jdbc-3.36.0.3.jar") that we will use in this project, we need to copy the "lib" folder in the out/artifacts/CS514_Homework7_BingLiang_jar directory and paste it into the target directory after the install.
+1) Since there are 2 external packages(i.e. "json-simple-1.1.1.jar" and "sqlite-jdbc-3.36.0.3.jar") that we will use in this project, we need to copy the "lib" folder in the out/artifacts/CS514_Homework7_BingLiang_jar directory that contains those 2 external packages and paste it into the target directory after the install.
 2) We need to put the .db file(i.e. "music.db" for this project) that has at least three tables(songs, artists and albums) into the target directory.

 ## Acknowledgements